 Alnwick Castle has been on my wish list for a very long time.
 Alnwick, a small market town in Northumberland, has a long and varied history.
 It was also the filming location for two Harry Potter movies.
 Today, it attracts families from around the country who want to explore the area and have a fun day out.

 If you are planning a trip to Northumberland or need to find something to do over the school holidays, then look no further than Alnwick Castle.
 With something for all ages there is something for everyone!

 About Alnwick Castle

 Alnwick Castle is steeped in history, there are records dating back a 1000 years to say that Alnwick Castle existed!
 For the last 700 years it has been home to the Percy family.
 It is great for adults and kids to learn about olden times.
 If you have any Harry Potter fans or even Downton Abbey fans in your family then why not head for a visit as this is the place for you.

-There are many things to do at the castle, you can see many exhibits, broomstick training, knights quest and more.
+There are many things to do at Alnwick castle from exploring the actual castle to exploring the many exhibits.
+There are also daily talks and even broomstick training for the budding quidditch player.
 If you are doing the broomstick training make sure you head to Knights Quest first to sign up and get a time slot.
 It can fill up quickly during the busier summer months.

 Alnwick Castle Ticket Prices & Opening Dates

-Food & Drink
+Alnwick Castle Food & Drinks